Deputy killed, officers wounded in Colorado Springs shooting

 A bystander also was shot, police said.

-Flick, who was called an "outstanding member" of the department, is the third sheriff's deputy shot and killed in the line of duty in the state of Colorado since Dec.
+Flick, a 34-year-old who was called an "outstanding member" of the department, is the third sheriff's deputy shot and killed in the line of duty in the state of Colorado since Dec.
 31.

 Officer Zack Parrish, with the Douglas County Sheriff's Office, was responding to a domestic disturbance and died in the "ambush-style" attack on New Year's Eve.
 Dep.
 Heath Gumm, with the Adams County Sheriff's Office, died on Jan.
 24 while responding to an "assault in progress."